Privacy Policy

 4.2 Information Collected Automatically

-- Operational Telemetry.
-Server logs (IP, request times, referring URLs), error tracking payloads, workflow execution logs.
-Retained per our standard operational schedule.
+• Operational Telemetry.
+Server logs (IP, request times, referring URLs) and workflow execution logs (including error context).
+Retained per the service-specific schedules in Section 9.

 4.3 Information from Third Parties

-- Inference Providers.
-Aggregate usage data from OpenRouter (LLM gateway) and observability tooling.
+• Inference Providers.
+Aggregate usage data from OpenRouter (LLM gateway).

 5. How We Use Information